 All normal licences are a simple, one-off payment (except the monthly subscription of course) and they can be purchased in confidence through a normal PayPal account or using a normal bank card and the Guest option.

-Licences are purchased depending on the length of time required and as additional years are only charged at £15 per year (even less with the January Sale below), it’s worth considering a longer licence if you have a younger sibling.
+Licences are purchased depending on the length of time required and as additional years are only charged at £15 per year, it’s worth considering a longer licence if you have a younger sibling.

 To help you choose the perfect licence for you, here’s a quick reference guide: